Chasmical/ECTD/Law of the Land.md

 #### Comedian interaction dialogue ####

-> I can't believe the Mayor banned jokes about walrus hygiene...
+> I can't believe __the Mayor banned jokes about walrus hygiene__...
 That was my whole schtick!

 #### Streets of Rogue Soundtrack's description on Steam ####